DBS06/zephyr/boards/adafruit/feather_esp32s2/doc/index.rst

 There is a sample that allows to test the Wi-Fi on the board are working.

 .. note::
-   The :ref:`Prerequisites` must be met before testing Wi-Fi.
+   The Prerequisites must be met before testing Wi-Fi.

 .. tabs::